1eqj03hqk/1eqj03hqk.github.io/_posts/2023-08-07-Jesus-does-not-write-books-to-tell-tales-of-his-sacrificial-nature.md

-## Jesus does not write books to tell tales of his sacrificial nature.
+## Jesus does not write books to tell tales of his sacrificial nature

 The Jesus I follow recognises the nature of unduly imparted suffering.